rossta/rossta.github.com/source/blog/2020-03-26-you-might-not-need-jquery-with-webpack.html.md

 ---
-title: jQuery plugins in Webpack without jQuery
+title: jQuery plugins in webpack without jQuery
 author: Ross Kaffenberger
 published: true
-summary: In Webpack, some dependencies are best served vanilla
+summary: In webpack, some dependencies are best served vanilla
-description: Upgrading jQuery plugins to work with Webpack is a common source of confusion.
+description: Upgrading jQuery plugins to work with webpack is a common source of confusion.
 If you're lucky, you may find they can work in either context such that you might not need jQuery at all.
 pull_image: 'blog/stock/clint-patterson-exfrR9KkzlE-unsplash-resized.jpg'
 pull_image_caption: Photo by Clint Patterson on Unsplash
 series: